jmalicki/github-pr-automation-mcp/docs/IMPLEMENTATION_PLAN.md

 ## Phase Overview

-The implementation is divided into 5 phases, each building on the previous:
+The implementation is divided into 6 phases, each building on the previous:

+1. **CI/CD Setup** - Establish automated testing and quality checks for all future PRs
-1. **Foundation** - Core infrastructure and GitHub integration
+2. **Foundation** - Core infrastructure and GitHub integration
-2. **Core Tools** - Implement the 3 primary tools requested
+3. **Core Tools** - Implement the 3 primary tools requested
-3. **Enhanced Tools** - Add supplementary tools for comprehensive PR management
+4. **Enhanced Tools** - Add supplementary tools for comprehensive PR management
-4. **Optimization** - Performance, caching, and error handling improvements
+5. **Optimization** - Performance, caching, and error handling improvements
-5. **Polish** - Documentation, examples, and deployment tooling
+6. **Polish** - Documentation, examples, and deployment tooling

 ## PR Strategy: Stacked PRs